Perturbative quantum chromodynamics: Gauge fixed Lagrangian

 Where $\xi$ is the gauge-fixing parameter.
 Choosing $\xi = 1$ is known as Feynman gauge.

 After expanding out the curvature and covariant derivatives, the Feynman rules for QCD can be derived through path integral methods.

 Renormalization

 The techniques for renormalization of gauge theories and QCD were developed and carried out by 't Hooft.
-It is known that QCD, for a small number of spinors, exhibits asymptotic freedom.
+For a small number of particle types (quark flavors), QCD has a negative beta function and therefore exhibits asymptotic freedom.

 One-loop renormalization

 Showing that QCD is renormalizable at one-loop order requires the evaluation of loop integrals, which can be derived from Feynman rules and evaluated using dimensional regularization.